School Dinners, Free School Meals and Menu

 How does it work?

-2. Registering is really quick and easy – if you think you qualify, please apply either online, telephone 03000 415123 or speak to Mrs Hart in the school office who would be happy to help you to apply online any morning (simply bring your National Insurance number with you!)
+Registering is really quick and easy – if you think you qualify, please apply either online, telephone 03000 415123 or speak to the school office who would be happy to help you to apply online.

-3. If you want your child to have a free, healthy meal at lunchtime that’s great – they will get the free meal (saving you more than £400 a year), extra benefits and the school gets £1,320 extra.
+If you want your child to have a free, healthy meal at lunchtime that’s great – they will get the free meal (saving you more than £400 a year) and the school gets the additional funding.

-4. If you don’t want your child to have the school meals they don’t have to; they can continue as normal – as long as you qualify and are registered, the school still gets £1,320 extra.
+If you don’t want your child to have the school meals they don’t have to; they can continue as normal – as long as you qualify and are registered, the school still gets the additional funding.

 No one will know you have registered [it is confidential] and it will not affect any other benefits you are claiming.
 All children taking meals simply answer the register – no one in class will know who pays and who does not.